 When we’re talking about graphics card design, by that we are usually referring to the design of the shroud, the design of the backplate (if the card has one), and RGB lighting.

-As you might expect, manufacturers want to make their products feel distinct from the competition, so different graphics cards can come with different design elements that distinguish them from the competition.
+As you might expect, manufacturers want to make their products feel distinct from the competition, so different graphics cards can come with different design elements that accomplish precisely this.

 In the past, companies often included colored highlights that functioned as something of a manufacturer signature e.g. Gigabyte cards had orange and Zotac cards had yellow.
-In 2020, however, manufacturers usually opt for a neutral overall design in order to ensure that their cards will be able to fit into as many PCs as possible when it comes to the aesthetics.
+In 2023, however, manufacturers usually opt for a neutral overall design in order to ensure that their cards would be able to fit into as many PCs as possible when it comes to the aesthetics.

 Of course, that doesn’t mean that color is completely gone.
 Instead, it is relegated to RGB, which is far superior to static decals.
 The customizability of RGB lighting allows the card to fit in with virtually any setup, so it’s easy to understand why it’s such a popular feature not only among graphics cards but also other components and gaming accessories.